 To meet these needs we tested and debated a variety of shelter building materials.
-Ultimately we settled on the items below.
-We felt that this set would give the most bang for the buck both cost wise as well as for weight and size:
+Ultimately, we settled on the items below.
+We felt that this set would give the most bang for the buck, as well as for their efficient weight and size:

 - Coghlan’s Tube Tent

 - SOL Emergency Blanket